Skip to content

 1. Background

-In some cases, the alert notification methods provided by Guance and TrueWatch may not meet actual business needs.
-Using a "Custom Webhook" requires users to modify their existing business systems or set up a separate receiving system, which can be inconvenient.
+In some cases, the alarm notification methods provided by Guance cannot meet actual business needs.
+Using the "Custom Webhook" method requires users to modify their existing business systems or separately build a receiving system, which can be inconvenient.

-At this point, you can use Guance and TrueWatch's "Self-built Notification Targets" to send alert notifications directly to a specific function in your local DataFlux Func, allowing subsequent operations to be executed from there.
+At this point, you can use Guance's "Self-built Notification Targets" to send alert notifications directly to a specific function in local DataFlux Func, allowing for subsequent operations to be executed.

-To implement self-built notification targets, the following preparations need to be made:
+To implement self-built notification targets, the following preparations need to be completed:

 Preparation Reference Documentation

-Upgrade DataFlux Func to version 2.5.2 or above Deployment and Maintenance / Daily Maintenance / System Upgrade
+Upgrade DataFlux Func to version 2.5.2 or higher Deployment and Maintenance / Daily Maintenance / System Upgrade

-Create an API Key in Guance and TrueWatch Guance Documentation / Workspace Management / API Key Management
+Create an API Key in Guance Guance Documentation / Workspace Management / API Key Management

 3. Specific Steps

-In "Management / Experimental Features," enable the "Guance and TrueWatch Connector."
+In "Management / Experimental Features," enable the "Guance Connector"

-Go to "Development / Connectors / Add Connector," select the type as "Guance and TrueWatch," and fill in the relevant configuration parameters.
+Go to "Development / Connectors / Add Connector," select the type as "Guance," and fill in the relevant configuration parameters.

 3.2 Write the Self-built Notification Function